skluck/terraform-plan-parser/README.md

 ## Installation

 This package requires PHP 7.1 or higher.
 The CI workflow tests against PHP 7.1, 7.2, and 7.3.
+It has no runtime dependencies.

 Download this package with composer:

 ```
-composer require skluck/terraform-plan-parser
+composer require skluck/terraform-plan-parser ~1.1
 ```

 ## Usage